 Journalist Dan Rottenberg has been the chief editor of seven publications, most recently Broad Street Review, an independent cultural arts website he launched in December 2005 and edited until January 2014.
-(He is currently its chairman.)
-He is also the author of 11 books, most recently The Outsider: Albert M. Greenfield and the Fall of the Protestant Establishment, published in Fall 2014 by Temple University Press.
+(He stepped down as chairman in 2019.)
+He is also the author of 11 books, most recently The Outsider: Albert M. Greenfield and the Fall of the Protestant Establishment, published in 2014 by Temple University Press.

 He wrote an editorial-page column for the Philadelphia Inquirer from 1978 to 1997.
 He has written more than 300 articles for such magazines as Town & Country, Reader’s Digest, The New York Times Magazine, Forbes, Civilization, American Benefactor, Bloomberg Personal Finance, TV Guide, Playboy, Rolling Stone, Chicago, and many others.
 He served as a consultant in 1981 when Forbes magazine launched its annual “Forbes 400” list of wealthiest Americans.
 His syndicated film commentaries appeared in monthly city magazines around the U.S. from 1971 to 1983.

 Earlier in his career, he was executive editor of Philadelphia Magazine, managing editor of Chicago Journalism Review, a Wall Street Journal reporter, and editor of the Commercial-Review, a daily newspaper in Portland, Indiana.

 Dan Rottenberg is a native of New York City and a 1964 graduate of the University of Pennsylvania.
 He lives in Philadelphia with his wife, a piano teacher.
 Their two adult daughters live and work in New York City.

 For biographical details, click the following links: